jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 negotiation using the Crypto-Binding TLV described in [](#crypto-binding-tlv).
 The receiver of the Crypto-Binding TLV MUST verify that the version received in the Crypto-Binding TLV matches the version sent by the receiver in the TEAP version negotiation.

-If the Crypto-Binding TLV fails to be validated, then it is a fatal error and is handled as described in [](#phase-2-errors).
+The Crypto-Binding TLV MUST be validated before any Intermediate-Result TLV or Result TLV is examined.
+If the Crypto-Binding TLV fails to be validated for any reason, then it is a fatal error and is handled as described in [](#phase-2-errors).

 ## TEAP Authentication Phase 1: Tunnel Establishment